Fair Expectations for Graduate Students

 • I will participate in my institution’s Responsible Conduct of Research Training Program and practice those guidelines in conducting my thesis/dissertation research.

-• I will be a good lab citizen.
-I will agree to take part in shared laboratory responsibilities and will use laboratory resources carefully and frugally.
-I will maintain a safe and clean laboratory space.
-I will be respectful of, tolerant of, and work collegially with all laboratory personnel.
+• I will be a good lab and/or project citizen I will agree to take part in shared responsibilities and will use resources carefully and frugally.
+I will maintain a safe and clean laboratory/office space.
+I will be respectful of, tolerant of, and work collegially with all project personnel.

-• I will maintain a detailed, organized, and accurate laboratory notebook.
+• I will maintain a detailed, organized, and accurate record of all experiments.
 I am aware that my original notebooks and all tangible research data are the property of my institution but that I am able to take a copy of my notebooks with me after I complete my thesis/dissertation.

 • I will discuss policies on work hours, sick leave and vacation with my research advisor.
 I will consult with my advisor and notify fellow lab members in advance of any planned absences.